Electronic Payment System: Types and Advantages

 Clearing Corporations

-Clearing Corporations settle trades in money markets, foreign exchange markets and government securities.
-Banks and other financial institutions set Clearing Corporation of India Limited (CCIL) as an industry-wide clearing company across India.
+Clearing Corporations, such as the Clearing Corporation of India Limited (CCIL), settle trades in money markets, foreign exchange markets, and government securities.
+Established by banks and other financial institutions, CCIL provides industry-wide clearing services across India.

 Pre-Paid Payment Systems